 - Consider vitamin B12.
-Some studies show that taking 400 mg per day of vitamin B12 (riboflavin) External Site can help prevent migraines External Site.
+Some studies show that taking a B12 supplement can help prevent migraines External Site.
 Overdoing B12 can increase your chance of having a migraine, so talk to your doctor about the right dose for you.

 - Quit smoking.
 Nicotine can trigger and contribute to headaches External Site, especially migraines and cluster headaches.
 Get help quitting the habit, and avoid secondhand smoke.

 - Try a magnesium supplement.
 Studies External Site suggest magnesium supplements might help External Site prevent migraines with aura External Site, as well as menstrual-related migraines.
 Before you jump in, talk to your doctor to see if it's the right choice for you.

 - Write it down.
 Recording details about your headaches can give you valuable insight into triggers you may want to avoid and tricks that keep headaches away.
 To help get all the details in one place, download a migraine headache diary Opens PDF.